RosettaCommons/documentation/internal_documentation/SEWING-Dictionary.md

 ```
 <example of score file>
 1300 277 57 1299 277 57 56
+...

 <explanation of score file>
 1300 and 1299 are model_ids (node ids)
 277 is the first residue number of sharing (chimeric) segment between two models
-57 is id of the sharing (chimeric) segment between two models
+57 is id of the sharing (chimeric) segment between two models.
+This 'segment id' is not necessarily same between two combinable models.
+This 'segment id' could be different between two combinable models.
 56 is id of the segment that just precedes the sharing (chimeric) segment between two models
 ```